(••) For the alkynes shows here, show the product(s) expected to ... | Channels for Pearson+

 Textbook QuestionTextbook Question

-(••) For the alkynes shows here, show the product(s) expected to form when treated under the following conditions: (iii) Na⁰ , NH₃ (liquid), ―33°C .
-If you expect two products, show both. (c)
+(••) For the alkynes shows here, show the product(s) expected to form when treated under the following conditions: (i) H₂ , Pd/C; If you expect two products, show both. (c)

 Verified Solution